Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 Yan nodded.
 "Not want. *Need.* Our people must change, or we die."

 Daar sighed heavily.
-"Such is life…" he rumbled.
+"Such is life..." he rumbled.
 "Okay.
 We need to think, and talk, and whatever comes of it won’t come quick.
 The HEAT won’t bend their standards for *anyone,* and one’a those standards is stickin’ it out over time.
-If the Fire stops you bein’ patient enough…"
+If the Fire stops you bein’ patient enough..."

 "Good.
 Humans are wise, there."
 Yan nodded, stood, and slung the meat over his shoulders.
 "You give good advice, Daar Great-Father."